arewecooked.dev

 TL;DR: What does it actually take to send pixels from one computer to another and have it feel instant?
-Turns out this is a beautiful engineering problem — every solution trades bandwidth for latency for quality.
-There are no free lunches, only interesting constraints.
+A lot of interesting trade-offs.

 Display cables feel like magic.
 Plug in HDMI or DisplayPort, and pixels just... appear.
 No lag.
 No compression artifacts.
 It just works.

 But what's actually happening?
-Can I replicate it by daisy-chaining two computers?
+Can we replicate it by daisy-chaining two computers?

-I had a reason to find out: I wanted to use one monitor with two computers without swapping cables.
+We had a reason to find out: we wanted to use one monitor with two computers without swapping cables.
 What if the Mac was the KVM?
-I already got Mac-to-PC networking working over USB-C at 5-10 Gbps.
-That's real bandwidth.
-Could I send pixels over it?
+We already got Mac-to-PC networking working over USB-C at 5-10 Gbps.
+Can we send pixels over it?

 In a perfect world, you'd send raw pixels.
 No compression.
 No quality loss.
 The GPU renders a frame, you grab it, you send it.